Karuk-UC Berkeley Collaborative Co-founders

 Colleen Rossier is a Ph.D. student in Ecology at UC Davis.
 She is studying ecological agroforestry management for traditional foods and fibers among the Karuk and Yurok.
 Read more.

 Keywords: natural resources, agroforestry, human and ecological health

 Daniel Sarna-Wojcicki is a Postdoctoral Researcher on the USDA Klamath Basin Food Security Grant.
-My research centers on community-based knowledge generation and democratic environmental governance.
+He holds a PhD from UC Berkeley in Environmental Science, Policy and Management.
+His research centers on community-based knowledge generation and democratic environmental governance.
 Read more.

 Keywords: water resource management, global interventions, economic development, Klamath Basin, Northern California, Southern Oregon

 Carolyn Smith (Karuk descendant) is a Ph.D. candidate in the Department of Anthropology with a concentration in museum studies at UC Berkeley.
 Her research addresses the question of how basketry has been and continues to be a vital, living part of Karuk culture, integrated in memory, history, ecological knowledge and language.
 Read more.

 Keywords: ecological and cultural restoration, co-management, community-based participation, natural resource management, Kamchatka, Karuk tribe, Xaxli’p indigenous community

 Bill Tripp is a Karuk tribal member and an eco-cultural restoration specialist with the Karuk Tribe Department of Natural Resources.
 He is a specialist on forest management and co-PD on the USDA-NIFA AFRI Food Security project.
 He is also the lead author on the Karuk Eco-cultural Resource Management Plan (ECRMP).

 Keywords: Karuk Tribe Department of Natural Resources, forest management, eco-cultural restoration